WilliamVenner/state-department/README.md

 yourself at the end of your program via [`StateLifetime::try_drop`].
 This gives you an opportunity to raise an error, log a message, or otherwise handle the situation where there are still held references to your state.

+# Drop Order

+Items added to the state are dropped in the reverse order in which they were added.
+I.e., the last item added to the state will be the first item dropped and so on.